epicweb-dev/config/docs/decisions/006-arrow-parens.md

 Additionally, consider this: if you have a single argument in an arrow function, you will not have parentheses around it.
-If you then decide to destructure it, add an additional argument, add a type, or add a default value, you will have to add parentheses.
+If you then decide to destructure it, add an argument, add a type, or add a default value, you will have to add parentheses.

 We want to avoid the extra work required to refactor code as much as possible.
 Additionally, simpler rules are often better.
 The simple rule of "always have